 Struggling with your Japan itinerary?
 I feel you!
 If it’s your first time to Japan, chances are you’re feeling overwhelmed with where to go.
-Here is a simple 2-week Japan itinerary to help plan your trip to this fascinating country!
+Here is a simple Japan two week itinerary to help plan your trip to this fascinating country!

 Japan was definitely one of the most special and enriching trips I’ve ever made.

 I indulged in the delicious and rich food.
 Fell in love with their fascinating but also wacky culture.
 Hiked mountains, relaxed in onsens, and did my fair share of temple-hopping.
 I learned a ton about the way Japanese live, act and think and honestly, can’t wait to be back!

 Now it’s your time to have these experiences!
 This Japan itinerary is based on my first trip to the country.
 I actually stayed for 17 days, as I added extra time to meet friends there.

 This Japan itinerary starts in Tokyo with a day trip to Kamakura.
 Then it’s headed up north to the mountains to visit Takayama and Shirakawago.
 Later, arrives Kyoto before venturing west to Miyajima and Hiroshima.
 Finally, it ends in Osaka with a day trip to magical Nara.

 - Hiroshima (half-day trip)